 About the Site:

-This site’s full purpose is to demonstrate and share good mechanics through thoughts, comments, and video, etc. with the goal of helping the sport of fastpitch softball continue to evolve.
+This site’s full purpose is to demonstrate and share proper mechanics through thoughts, comments, and videos, etc. with the goal of helping the sport of fastpitch softball continue to evolve.
 I created this site to host and showcase videos as a quick, personal coaching resource for young aspiring pitchers.
-A resource of great examples that can be easily sorted by tags depending on what you are looking for (i.e. if you click on the ‘southpaws‘ tag in a pitching post you will quickly sort and see all examples of pitchers that throw left handed to compare.
+A resource of great examples that can be easily sorted by tags depending on what you are looking for (i.e., if you click on the ‘southpaws‘ tag in a pitching post, you will quickly sort and see all examples of pitchers that throw left-handed to compare.
 I share the videos online because it might be as useful to another as it is to me.
 My goal is to share examples of good, safe mechanics.

 I developed the site in a way to share what I’ve learned over the years.
 I have been coaching softball especially pitching and hitting for about eight years now, ever since 2008, spending many Fall and Summer weekends at college showcase tournaments and have 18u gold knowledge, training and traveling experience (as far South as Orlando, FL and as far West as Huntington Beach, CA).
 I started out as many other coaches did, as a bucket-dad catching for my daughter.
 It was shortly after I started coaching and helping out with her team that I really started to appreciate and admire the sport of fastpitch softball.
 With that said, I then dove in and learned everything I could and have been ever since (evident by my Tivo, which is full of college softball games from the past couple years, leaving little extra room – even for the Flyers!).
 I also give softball hitting lessons, catching lessons, and fastpitch softball pitching lessons.